 |

 A one-day course and a set of PowerPoint slides are not enough to hope to cover all the material in any great depth.
-So Jim Van Verth and Lars Bishop wrote a book, with the help of our friends at Morgan Kaufmann:
+So Jim Van Verth and Lars Bishop wrote a book, with the help of our friends at AK Peters and CRC Press:

 |